-Sticking closer to their carnivorous roots can prevent common problems like diabetes, obesity and other life-threatening diseases that can be linked to inappropriate diets and poor quality ingredients.
+Sticking closer to their carnivorous roots can prevent common problems like diabetes, obesity and other life-threatening diseases linked to inappropriate diets and poor quality ingredients.

 4. Your Dog Eats Like a Carnivore

-To help you better understand the benefits of feeding a raw diet to your dog, it will help to understand how your dog digests food.
+To help you better understand the benefits of feeding a raw diet to your dog, you need to know how your dog digests food.
 Here are some physical features that support the idea that dogs are carnivores by nature:

 Digestion starts in your dog's mouth.
 The simple act of chewing sets dogs apart from animals that are suited to eating plant materials.
-This is based on two things: A lack of enzymes in their saliva, and the shape of their teeth.
+This is based on two things: A lack of enzymes in their saliva and their teeth’ shape.

 Dogs do not have the digestive enzyme Amylase in their saliva.
-Other omnivores like bears, and well… us, secrete this enzyme to help kick-start the process of breaking down the carbs in our food.
+Other omnivores like bears, and people, secrete this enzyme to help kick-start the breakdown of the carbs in our food.
 Without this enzyme, carb-heavy foods can be more challenging for their bodies to digest.

 Like most omnivores, your dog has canines and incisors upfront, and premolars and molars at the back, but that doesn’t mean they are designed to eat the same food.

-In an omnivores jaw, the molars are broader and flatter, allowing them to grind grains, grass, and other plant material to begin the digestion process.
+In an omnivore's jaw, the molars are broader and flatter, allowing them to grind grains, grass, and other plant material to begin the digestion process.
 Plants have an indigestible outer casing called cellulose.
-By grinding their food, omnivores remove the cellulose shell, leaving the nutrients of the plant easier to attain.
+By grinding their food, omnivores remove the cellulose shell, making the nutrients easier to digest and absorb.

 Unlike an omnivore, your dog's teeth fit together like scissors and are not meant for grinding like ours are.
 Their teeth are designed to tear and slice meat.
 Of course, your dog's food is already ground, so their carnivorous teeth don't hinder them, but it is evidence that it's not the diet that they are designed for.

 You may also notice that most dogs do not chew their food very thoroughly.
 This is because they just don't have that instinct.
-Their teeth allow them to slice food into pieces that are small enough to swallow whole, like a carnivore.
+Their teeth allow them to slice food into small enough pieces to swallow whole, like a carnivore.

 The next carnivorous stage of digestion is their stomach.
-Your dog's stomach is more acidic than yours, allowing them to handle the bacteria that are found in raw meat.
-Dog's have a larger stomach cavity that is designed to hold food for longer than our does.
+Your dog's stomach is more acidic than yours, allowing them to handle the bacteria found in raw meat.
+Dog's have a larger stomach cavity that is designed to hold food for longer than ours does.
 This acid bath breaks down food and edible bone into chyme and reduces the bacteria to manageable levels.

-Without an acidic environment, your dog would struggle to process meat, bone, and even plant matter properly; not to mention the bacteria that are found on raw, cooked and processed foods.
+Without an acidic environment, your dog would struggle to process meat, bone, and even plant matter properly, not to mention the bacteria found on raw, cooked and processed foods.